World

 Share

-UK police arrested 55 during a rally outside the British Parliament in support of the recently banned group, Palestine Action.
-The was proscribed earlier in the month under anti-terrorism legislation after members reportedly broke into a Royal Air base and damaged in protest of the UK’s support for Israel.
-Participating in or the group now carries a possible prison sentence of up to 14 years.
+UK police arrested 55 individuals during a rally outside the British Parliament in support of the recently banned group, Palestine Action.
+The organization was proscribed earlier in the month under anti-terrorism legislation after members reportedly broke into a Royal Air Force base and damaged aircraft in protest of the UK’s support for Israel.
+Participating in or supporting the group now carries a possible prison sentence of up to 14 years.

-During the protest in Parliament Square, demonstrators were seen with placards and scarves.
-The Police the via social media, and were transported in police vans.
-Palestine Action criticized the ban as authoritarian, and a legal is scheduled to be heard at ‘s High Court.
+During the protest in Parliament Square, demonstrators were seen with placards and Palestinian scarves.
+The Metropolitan Police confirmed the arrests via social media, and protesters were transported in police vans.
+Palestine Action criticized the ban as authoritarian, and a legal challenge is scheduled to be heard at London’s High Court.
 The group has been involved in demonstrations targeting UK defense firms with links to Israel, especially since the conflict in Gaza intensified.

 Share